Dr. Julie Lobalzo Wright

 - Co-organiser of the student-run film festival, Pushing Boundaries: 1960s British Cinema and its Pioneering Stars, at the Warwick Arts Centre on Sunday 29 April 2018 (https://warwick.ac.uk/fac/arts/film/news/eventsarchive/pushingboundaries)

 - 'Glamour, Excess, and Transformation: Jewellery in Hollywood Cinema', part of the Love and Desire in Gems and Jewels Study Day, V&A Museum, 20 January 2018

 - ‘An Introduction to Analysing Film’ Masterclass, Warwick Arts Centre, 12 August 2017

 - ‘In Conversation: Lasting Stars: Images that Fade and Personas that Endure’, 9 June 2016.
 With Lucy Bolton and guests at the National Portrait Gallery

 - ‘Kirk Douglas: The Movies, The Muscles, The Dimple’, 19 September 2016.
 Part of the Kirk Douglas Season at the British Film Institute

 - Appeared on TRT World, BBC Radio Coventry/Warwickshire, BBC Radio Scotland, News Talk 'Talking History', Monocole 24 Radio ('Sunday Brunch')

 I have taught on many modules that examined stardom and performance, film history, British cinema, Hollywood as an industry, animation and female film directors.
-At Warwick, I have convened and/or taught the first year modules Film and TV Analysis and Visual Cultures; second year module National Cinemas (British cinema); and third year modules Film and Television Stardom and The Art of Animation; in addition to the (former) outside module Discovering Cinema; and the MA Core module, Screen Cultures and Methods.
+At Warwick, I have convened and/or taught the first year modules Film and TV Analysis and Visual Cultures; second year module National Cinemas (British cinema); and second/third year modules Film and Television Stardom and The Art of Animation; in addition to the (former) outside module Discovering Cinema and current outside module, Film History and Methods; and the MA Core module, Screen Cultures and Methods.